The Special Education Process Under IDEA and the Wyoming Chapter 7 Rules Governing Services for Children with Disabilities.

 1. Child Find

-SW1 must locate, identify, and evaluate all children ages birth-21, suspected of having a disability and residing within the district?s boundaries.
-To do so, Wyoming Indian Schools conducts "Child Find" preschool screenings with the Early Intervention Program for children birth-age 5.
-For school age children 5-21, the student's general education teacher makes a referral to the Building Intervention Team (AMP) when a student is not demonstrating reasonably calculated progress in the general curriculum.
+SW1 must locate, identify, and evaluate all children ages birth-21, suspected of having a disability and residing within the district's boundaries.
+To do so, please contact SW1 Office of Special Services to schedule a free screening.
+For school age children 5-21, the student's general education teacher makes a referral to the Achievement Monitoring Process Team (AMP) when a student is not demonstrating reasonably calculated progress in the general curriculum.
 The AMP works to design appropriate and effective tiered interventions and supports to improve the academic progress of the student.
-If the interventions are not successful within a reasonable amount of time, the BIT refers the student for a comprehensive special education evaluation to determine if the student has a disability.
+If the interventions are not successful within a reasonable amount of time, the AMP Team refers the student for a comprehensive special education evaluation to determine if the student has a disability.
 Parents may also contact the child's teacher or other school professional to ask that their child be evaluated.
 This request may be verbal or in writing.

 2. Child is evaluated